IBM 7030 Stretch: Hardware implementation

 The 7030 CPU uses emitter-coupled logic (originally called current-steering logic) on 18 types of Standard Modular System cards.
-It uses 4,025 double cards (as shown) and 18,747 single cards, holding 169,100 transistors, requiring a total of 21 kW power.
-It uses high-speed NPN and PNP germanium drift transistors, with cut-off frequency over 100 MHz, and using ~50 mW each.
+It uses 4,025 double cards (as shown) and 18,747 single cards, holding 169,100 transistors, requiring a total of 21 kW of power.
+It uses high-speed NPN and PNP germanium drift transistors, with a cut-off frequency over 100 MHz, and using ~50 mW each.
 Some third level circuits use a third voltage level.
 Each logic level has a delay of about 20 ns.
-To gain speed in critical areas emitter-follower logic is used to reduce the delay to about 10 ns.
+To gain speed in critical areas, emitter-follower logic is used to reduce the delay to about 10 ns.

 It uses the same core memory as the IBM 7090.